Energizer reported fourth-quarter earnings and revenues that beat

 company faces competition from Duracell (a Proctor & Gamble

-competitors in the Personal Care business worldwide are Procter
+in the Personal Care business worldwide are Procter & Gamble,

-& Gamble, the BIC Group, Kimberly-Clark, Merck & Co. and
+the BIC Group, Kimberly-Clark, Bayer AG and Johnson &

 Energizer Holdings Inc. (ENR): Read the Full